 I experienced a painful cramp in my left calf muscle in early 2020.
 It occurred immediately after a series of maximum speed sprints on the track.
 Not surprisingly it affected the calf that I had noticed was tighter and had less range of movement compared to the right¹.

-It’s common advice to “stretch” a charley horse such as this, but what I did was the opposite – using a key technique of somatic education (pandiculation) I slowly and gently contracted the tight muscle even more, and then slowly and with awareness let go of this contraction.
-I repeated this a few times and was able to release the cramp completely.
+It’s common advice to “stretch” a charley horse such as this, but what I did was the opposite – using a key technique of Somatic Movement (pandiculation) I slowly and gently contracted the tight muscle slightly more, and then slowly and with awareness released this contraction.
+I repeated this a few times and was able to relieve the cramp completely.
 My calf was a little sore for the next few hours as a result of working so hard, but I was able to resume normal movement immediately.

 An additional short-term technique is to gently contract muscles on the opposite side of the cramp, such as the front of the shin if it is your calf muscle that is cramping.
 This will encourage the muscles on one side to relax as the muscles on the other side contract through reciprocal inhibition.

 Before I learned about Somatic Movement I was occasionally incapacitated for days at a time with back spasms.
 Now I know what to do to resolve spasms and cramps quickly in those rare situations when they do occur.
 I have also learned, however, how to reset my levels of resting muscle tension to be much lower with pandiculation, making it far less common for me to experience these involuntary responses.